ECSA Customs

 Laptop with glasses, plant, pens and coffee, angled view

 Customs and trade is a specific audience.
 The site uses terminology, examples, and content structure that match how the trade industry talks about its work, not generic agency-speak.
-Service descriptions, copy across the home and about pages, and contact form fields all reflect ECSA's actual workflows and the questions their team is used to answering.
+Service descriptions and contact form fields all reflect ECSA's actual workflows and the questions their team is used to answering.

-Built on Svelteload, our SvelteKit and Payload CMS stack we use across every Nodebrush project.
+Built on Svelteload, the SvelteKit and Payload CMS stack behind every Nodebrush project.

 Beyond the website, we set up a separate Discourse instance for ECSA's member companies to coordinate across borders.
-The forum is its own product, configured for the network's access patterns.
-It has nothing to do with the website apart from being run for the same client.
-If you're curious about how we customize Discourse, see the dedicated tool page.
+The forum runs independently from the public site and is configured for the network's own access patterns, sharing nothing but the client.
+The dedicated tool page covers how we customize Discourse for use cases like this.

 Discourse Demo Mockup